CU-DBMI/wall-of-software/README.md

 - Add a _printable_ image to `/images`.
   - Filename should be lowercase, kebab-case version of entry name.
   - Should have extension `.png`.
+  - Conforms to the [4" × 4" hexagon template here](https://www.stickermule.com/uses/hexagon-stickers).

+## Image Guidelines

+- Look at [hexb.in](http://hexb.in/) for inspiration!
+- Can contain text or not (sometimes more intriguing).
 - Enough margins for main content to fit nicely inside hexagon.
-  - Conforms to the [4" × 4" hexagon template here](https://www.stickermule.com/uses/hexagon-stickers).
+- Solid background colors look best.

-### Help
+## Help

-If you need help submitting software, you may [contact the Software Engineering Team](https://cu-dbmi.github.io/set-website/about/) for help.
+If you need help, you may [contact the Software Engineering Team](https://cu-dbmi.github.io/set-website/about/).